Manitosh-Paul/Doctor-appointment-booking/README.md

 Enhanced web page security by implementing access controls to prevent direct unauthorized access, ensuring proper error handling for non-admin users.

 Live website:
 NOTE: YOU NEED NOT TO WORRY IF IT SAYS SITE IS NOT SECURE.
-IT IS HOSTED ON A FREE HOSTING PROVIDER INFINITYFREE.COM AND IT DOES PROVIDE IT'S FREE USERS AN SSL CERTIFICATE
+IT IS HOSTED ON A FREE HOSTING PROVIDER INFINITYFREE.COM AND IT DOES NOT PROVIDE IT'S FREE USERS AN SSL CERTIFICATE
 SO, GO TO THE SITE AND ENJOY.
 http://max24x7.infinityfreeapp.com/